-After 7 weeks, acid volatile sulfide (S{AV}) and elemental sulfur (S^0) were both <0.01 % (Table 3-3).
+After 7 weeks, acid volatile sulfide (S{AV}) was <0.01 %, with 0.02% S^0 and 0.03% pyrite-S (Table 3-3).
 It appears, therefore, that monosulfide formation has not occurred in this sample during the tests.
-The sample originally contained 0.08 % S{CR} (pyrite-S + S{AV}) and it, therefore, appears that significant concentrations of pyrite have not formed in the sample during the experiment.
-Dissolved sulfide was present at low concentrations (Table 3-3), suggesting that conditions may be approaching those for sulfides to form, but have not reached sufficiently low Eh for the precipitation of monosulfides or pyrite to occur.
+The sample originally contained 0.11 % S{CR} (pyrite-S + AVS) immediately after sampling in February 2008 and it, therefore, appears that pyrite has not formed in the sample during the experiment.
+Dissolved sulfide was present at very high concentrations (11,866 μg/L, Table 3-3), suggesting that conditions are sufficiently reducing for pyrite to form, but at the low pH maintained by week 7, it is likely that reaction kinetics are very slow.

-Figure 3-5 pH and Eh dynamics during monosulfide formation potential tests in surface soil sample TAW 1.1 from Taworri wetland.
+Figure 3-5 pH and Eh dynamics during monosulfide formation potential tests in surface soil sample RIV 3.4 from Riverglades wetland.